DaemonLife/MyLaptop/README.md

 exit
 ```

-## 1.1 Just run Archinstall it's easy!!! or do it all suffering...
+## 1.1 Just run Archinstall and jump to chapter 3.0 - it's easy!!! or do it all suffering...

-## 2
+## 2.0

 Time and keys
 ```